adam-prickett/console-app/README.md

 For example:
 ```
-$ php hotdog new ProcessCommand process --description="Process a file"
+$ php axo new ProcessCommand process --description="Process a file"
 ```

 ### Global Options